Skip to content ↓

 Impact

-Our history curriculum provides children with an detailed insight into the past through high quality lessons and educational experiences.
+Our history curriculum provides children with a detailed insight into the past through high quality lessons and educational experiences.
 Children, as a result, develop a strong understanding of historical events whilst continuing to develop their understanding of chronology.

+History is constantly monitored through both formative and summative assessment opportunities.
 We measure the impact of the history curriculum in the following ways

 • A reflection on standards achieved against the planned outcomes.